NikhilNarayana/FRC-YouTube-Uploader/README.md

 All the non-default options in this dropdown will tell the program to ignore various parameters like `Match Number`.
 Uploading Alliance Selection will then update all the necessary form fields for entering elimination matches.
 For Opening Ceremonies you need to have `Day X` or put the current day of the week (eg. `Friday`) in the file name.
 For Closing Ceremonies you need to just have `Closing` or `Award` in the file name.
-For Alliance Selection you need to have the words `Alliance` and `Selection` in the file name.
+For Alliance Selection you need to have `Alliance` and `Selection` in the file name.
-All terms are matched in a substring so `Award` will match with `Awards` and same for others.
+For Highlight Reels you need to have `Highlight` or `Wrapup` in the file name All terms are matched in a substring so `Award` will match with `Awards` and same for others.

 ##### Event Day